nus-cs2103/website-base/admin/programmingLanguages.md

 The module doesn’t “teach” Java.
 We assume you already know Java basics.
 We expect you to learn on your own any Java constructs not covered in your previous modules.
+The exam expects you to know Java to the extent that you should be familiar with it by virtue of using it in the module exercises/projects.

 </td>
 </tr>